What is a 3D Mammogram?

 Who should go for a 3D mammogram?

-The best thing about the 3D mammogram procedure is that any woman having breast screening needs can go for it.
+The best thing about the 3D mammogram procedure is that any woman having breast screening needs can have the procedure.
 Women having dense breast tissue can especially benefit from a 3D mammogram since it delivers a clearer picture.

 3D Mammogram – What Experts Say?

 The 3D mammogram has proven to be a highly effective procedure to diagnose breast cancers at the earliest stages.
 It is a short process with no discomfort and is suitable for women of all ages.
-Women after 40s should go for it once a year.
+Akumin offers screening mammograms to women beginning at age 40 and continuing annually.